saeedkolivand/ResumeMaker/README.md

 # ResumeMaker
-a tool for making persian reume
+a tool for making persian resume